-- 11.2.1 The ACD may arrange for there to be an Initial Offer Period in respect of any newly established Sub-Fund, commencing on the date of launch of the relevant Sub-Fund and ending as specified by the ACD.
-During that period, the price at which Shares in that Sub-Fund can be bought will be as fixed by the ACD and notified to the Depositary at or before the start of that period. - Details of the Initial Offer Period for the Sub-Fund, TBL Global Fund, are set out at Part 1 paragraph 5.
+11.2.1 The ACD may arrange for there to be an Initial Offer Period in respect of any newly established Sub-Fund, commencing on the date of launch of the relevant Sub-Fund and ending as specified by the ACD.
+During that period, the price at which Shares in that Sub-Fund can be bought will be as fixed by the ACD and notified to the Depositary at or before the start of that period.

+11.2.2 Details of the Initial Offer Period for the Sub-Fund, TBL Global Fund, are set out at Appendix 1.